Chondria/SiB/docs/deep-dive-into-substrate-consensus-part-1.md

 approach to ensure that recorded data at any given point in time will continue to exist without any modification.

-A consensus mechanism describes who can permanently record data, a provides a guarantee that the data will continue to exist in its original form.
+A consensus mechanism describes who can permanently record data, and provides guarantee that the data will continue to exist in its original form.

 In this guide, we will review important blockchain consensus concepts and navigate how a couple of consensus components are implemented in Substrate.
 We